top of page

 Similarly, Marshall Rosenberg started his Nonviolent Communication program in the 1960s, which was first used to provide mediation and communication skills training during federally funded school integration projects.
 He believed that all conflict is the tragic expression of an unmet need, and that all humans share the same fundamental needs.
 He wrote three books on parenting including Raising Children Compassionately: Parenting the Nonviolent Communication Way, Parenting from Your Heart, and Respectful Parents, Respectful Kids.

-The nonviolent movement from the 1960s was a turning point in conscious thought that paved the way for more nonviolent parenting educators.
-Magda Gerber founded her respectful childcaring approach Resources for Infant Educarers in 1978.
+The nonviolent movement from the 1960s was a critical point in conscious thought that likely paved the way for many nonviolent parenting educators.
+Magda Gerber founded Resources for Infant Educarers in 1978, a non-profit organization dedicated to a respectful approach to infant care.
 Adele Faber and Elaine Mazlish published their bestsellers How to Talk So Kids Will Listen & Listen So Kids Will Talk in 1980 and Siblings Without Rivalry: How to Help Your Children Live Together So You Can Live Too in 1987.

 Comments